 Metro State students have several resources available to them to identify internship opportunities that align with their learning goals and major/minor.
 Please note that Metro State University does not place students in internships, but rather provides resources to identify an internship opportunity that is right for you.
 Students should plan to begin their internship search at least one semester before they start the experience, and often sooner.
 For example, many companies hire summer interns in September or October of the previous year.

-- Internship information sessions: Learn the fundamentals about what an internship is, how to search and secure an internship, and how to register it for credit.
-Info Sessions are held twice a month throughout the academic year.
+- Internship info sessions: Learn the fundamentals about what an internship is, how to search and secure an internship, and how to register it for credit.
+Info sessions are held via Zoom throughout the year.
 Register for an upcoming info session.

 - Internship resources: View the list of online job and internship boards and organizations who have previously hosted Metro State interns.